 A confidentiality clause is a significant burden on a party.
 It represents a restriction of his or her freedom of speech.

-A Binding Obligation Enforceable in Court
+An NDA is a Binding Obligation Enforceable in Court

 A settlement agreement is a contract.
 Once it has been reached, it is binding on both parties.
 Courts will likely enforce a confidentiality clause in much the same way as any other contractual obligation set out in a settlement agreement.